-Creative Catalyst is pleased to carry a number of Linda Kemp's video workshops.
+Creative Catalyst is pleased to carry a number of Linda Kemp's online workshops and DVDs.
 We wanted to get to know Linda better so here is our recent interview along with some of her recent paintings.

 Upon seeing some of my promotional material, my dear friend, the late Jack Reid proclaimed “Linda, that’s not good enough.”
 At a later date he announced “If you are going to write a book, write a book!”
 Beyond dolling out a big kick in the pants, Jack followed up with advice that gave direction in the preparation of a complete manuscript for presentation to a publisher, rather than a standard proposal which usually includes an outline and sample chapter.
 He also showed me how to create a “story board” so I could visualize the layout and page plan.
 Jack freely shared his hard-earned knowledge about many facets of the business of art and I am truly grateful.

 I won’t venture to suggest painting tips!
 And so I will comment on receiving critique as someone who has been on both sides of the taking and giving:

 Learn to listen, especially when you don’t like what you are hearing.
 If you don’t understand a statement ask for more explanation.
 Take some time to consider any suggestion before deciding if it is valid or not.
 It is rarely helpful to become defensive about the work.
 It simply is what it is - something you made - it is not about you personally!